 2. Tooth pain

 The severity of a toothache can be a signal for visiting your dentist immediately to minimize pain.
 If your pain is minimal, there are some home treatments you can apply.
-If the pain is severe, you should make an appointment with your dentist.
+If the tooth pain is severe, you should make an appointment with your dentist.
 There are different causes behind a toothache, and treatment will depend on the origin.
 So a proper diagnosis is crucial to treat this condition.

 3. Your gums bleed and hurt.